jbukuts/nextjs-carbon-doc-template/content/labs/5-content-loading.md

 In a production build images are sourced **remotely**.

 Since our site is hosted as static assets within Github Pages it would be redundant to have them included in the final build assets.
-Because of this, when a produciton version of the site is built all relative image links will have their paths transformed point to the content hosted in the `main` repo on public GitHub.
+Because of this, when a production version of the site is built all relative image links will have their paths transformed point to the content hosted in the `main` repo on public GitHub.

 <Danger>
 If you make a production build of the site locally and cannot see your images that is because they are not yet within the `main` branch of the repo.
 Instead, to test a static build with local assets run `npm run build:local`.